zuhasharaz/nc-back-end/README.md

 ### Step 1 - Seeding

-The test database has already been seeded for you, so you only need to write a seed file for the development database.
+Data has been provided for both testing and development environments so you will need to write a seed function to seed your database.
+You should think about how you will write your seed file to use either test data or dev data depending on the environment that you're running in.

-1. The data for users, articles and topics has been provided in CSV format (comma separated values).
-This is a common export format for spreadsheets.
-You will need to parse this data to make it available within your JavaScript application.
-2. You will need to seed the topics, followed by the articles and the users.
+1. You will need to seed the topics, followed by the articles and the users.
 Each article should belong to a topic, referenced by a topic's \_id property.
 Each article should also have a random number of comments.
 Each comment should have been created by a random user (referenced by their \_id property) and should also belong to a specific article (referenced by its \_id property too).
 Use a library such as [faker](https://www.npmjs.com/package/faker) or [chance](https://www.npmjs.com/package/chance) to generate random comments.

 ### Step 2 - Building and Testing